 Under Virginia law specifically, headlights are required during inclement weather, as follows:

-When visibility is reduced because of rain, smoke, fog, snow, sleet, insufficient light, or other unfavorable atmospheric conditions, where persons or vehicles are not clearly visible at a distance of 500 feet, or whenever windshield wipers are in use as a result of fog, rain, sleet, or snow.
+- When visibility is reduced because of rain, smoke, fog, snow, sleet, insufficient light, or other unfavorable atmospheric conditions

 To sum it up, a good rule of thumb in Virginia, or any other state, is “Wipers on?
 Headlights on!”